Ronald Bass: Life and career

 As he moved up the career ladder in law, the love of writing that Bass had acquired as a child never left him.
 He started writing again, usually during the predawn hours before going to work.
 Writing and working at unusual hours became a lifelong habit of his.
 In 1974, he began to rework his novel Voleur, apparently from memory, as he had burned the manuscript in a fit of pique when he was 17.
 In 1978, he completed the work, renaming it The Perfect Thief (ISBN 0-515-04622-1).
 This was the first of his three published novels.
 In 1982, Bass published his second novel, Lime's crisis: A novel (ISBN 0-688-01025-3).
 The Lime referred to in the title is Harry Lime, the central mystery character of the 1949 motion picture The Third Man.
 On January 1, 1984, his third novel was published, The Emerald Illusion (ISBN 0-688-02622-2).
 The following year, he wrote the screenplay Code Name: Emerald, based on this novel.
 It was his debut as a screenwriter with a produced script.

 As a screenwriter, Bass is known for successfully working in collaboration with other writers, including Amy Tan on The Joy Luck Club and Al Franken on When a Man Loves a Woman.
-He also collaborated on the script for the 2022 film The King's Daughter.
+He also collaborated on the script for the 2022 film The King's Daughter..
+In 2025, Ron Bass, Jay Paul Deratany and Sonia Kifferstein co-wrote the feature film 21 Down a true story starring Ashley Judd.

 Ron is currently under contract to write an original Screenplay entitled "Pegasus" for Pegasus Productions Corp.